-The Centre offers event organisers a Green Event Guide that outlines comprehensive steps to help clients reduce the carbon footprint of their event or simply become more aware of sustainable industry practices.
+The Centre offers event organisers a free Green Event Guide that outlines comprehensive steps to help clients reduce the carbon footprint of their event or simply become more aware of sustainable industry practices.

 - 75% of waste is recycled or reused